Aaron963/todo_list_api/README.md

-# SleekFlow Collaborative TO-DO List Application
+# SleekFlow Collaborative TO-DO List Application (short for "TDL")
 **Objective:** Develop a scalable and well-designed TODO list API application that allows users to manage their TODOs, demonstrating your backend development skills, API design expertise, and software engineering best practices.

 **Project Overview**